DeaconSham/Sudoku/README.md

+## Description

 Java text-based Sudoku game and solver implementing backtracking algorithms.
+This project was created for the class ICS3U as a final project.

 ## Folder Structure

 The workspace contains two folders by default, where: